yfrimanm/hello-world/README.md

 # hello-world
-This is my very first repository in GitHub
+This is my very first repository in GitHub.
-This is an exercise to help me understand GitHub and this is a commit message that describes my changes
+This is an exercise to help me understand GitHub and this is a commit message that describes my changes.